Snarloff/todoapp-nextjs/README.md

 ## Licença

-Este projeto está sob a licença isc.
+Este projeto está sob a licença ISC.

 ---